Best Areas to Stay in Key West Pin 4

 The sand on the most popular and largest Key West beach also came from the Bahamas.
 Smathers Beach is perfect for volleyball, jet skiing, and windsurfing.

-Our recommendations: Stay at Barbary Beach House Key West for the peaceful location just a few steps from the beach.
+🏨 Margaritaville Beach House Key West: Stay at this gorgeous establishment for the peaceful location a few steps from the beach.
 You can take advantage of the free water activities, the large swimming pool, and the luxurious amenities.

-7. Stay at Stock Island for the Budget-Friendly Family Accommodations
+7. Stock Island: The Best Place in Key West for Budget-Friendly Family Accommodations

 Stock Island